PAARKAVYB/Ex-6--AAI/README.md

 ![output](op2.png)

 ## RESULT:
-Thus,the program to perform the Parts of Speech identification and Synonymis executed sucessfully.
+Thus, the program to perform the Parts of Speech identification and Synonyms executed successfully.